-- The artwork should be printed on quality recycled or recyclable PVC banner fabric that will not shrink or fade due to direct sun exposure. - ✓ UV stabilised inks must be used. - ✓ Anti-graffiti or sacrificial coatings must be matt finish. - ✓ Always print to the full height of the panel of Type-A hoardings excluding trimming board and skirting boards.
-For the site fence of Type-B hoardings, print to the height of the knee-bracing of the hoarding structural frame and cover at least 90% of the fascia height. - ✓ Continuous (unbroken) banner length is at least 10m.
+- ✓ UV stabilised inks must be used. - The finish must be matt/silk including any anti-graffiti or sacrificial coatings that may be applied. - ✓ Always print to the full height of the panel of Type-A hoardings excluding trimming and skirting boards.
+For the site fence of Type-B hoardings, print to the height of the lowest part of the knee-bracing of the hoarding structural frame and cover at least 90% of the fascia height.
+When displaying historic images on fascias with heights up to 2 metres, 1:3 ratio cropped images must be used. - Continuous (unbroken) banner length is at least 10m on surfaces consisting of a single plane.
+Note: This does not apply to historic image displays on hoardings installed on sloping footways requiring the stepping of images (see the standard layout template).